 - and serving on the Population Association of America (PAA) Program Committee held in San Diego from the April 29 to May 1, 2015.

 I have been working on the issue of marriage immigrants and multicultural policies in Korea for many years.
 Based on ethnographic research of Filipina marriage immigrants and South Korean rural communities, I published several articles and wrote a book, Elusive Belonging: Marriage Immigrants and Multiculturalism in Rural South Korea (University of Hawai’i Press, 2018).

 Currently, Dr. Hyeyeong Woo (Portland State University) and I are working on a co-edited volume, tentatively titled Immigration, Marriage, and Multicultural Families in South Korea: Reflections and Future Directions (advance contract from Rutgers University Press).
 With the support from the Academy of Korean Studies, we are organizing a workshop where all contributors of the edited volume will visit San Diego State to give presentations on their works.

-The workshop on Immigration, Marriage, and Multicultural Families in South Korea will be on February 22, 2018.
+The workshop on Immigration, Marriage, and Multicultural Families in South Korea was on February 22, 2019.
 For more information, see the workshop flyer.